Honey Apple Cupcakes for Rosh Hashanah – Delicious High Holiday Cupcakes with Free Printable Decorations. Shana Tova!

 Print 4 copies of this sheet in color; this will make more than enough double-sided printables for 24 cupcakes.

-If you are not familiar with Jewish tradition, this document will help you explain Rosh Hashanah to your child, and why apples and honey are part of the Jewish New Year tradition.
+If you are not familiar with Jewish tradition, this page will help you explain Rosh Hashanah to your child, and why apples and honey are part of the Jewish New Year tradition.

 For more Rosh Hashanah crafts, click here.